Tennessee’s DUI Laws and Conviction Penalties

 Under Tennessee's DUI laws, a DUI charge can be based on an unlawful blood alcohol concentration (BAC) (often called a "per se" DUI charge) or actual drug or alcohol impairment.

 Tennessee prohibits drivers from being under the influence of any intoxicant, marijuana, controlled substance, controlled substance analog, drug, substance affecting the central nervous system, or any combination thereof.
-And holding a prescription for an impairing substance is not a defense to an impaired driving charge.
+And holding a prescription for an impairing substance isn’t a defense to an impaired driving charge.
+(Tenn.
+Code § 55-10-401 (2026).)

-Under Tennessee law, a driver is considered to be under the influence if the substance impairs his or her ability to safely operate a motor vehicle by depriving him or her of the clearness of mind and control of that he or she would otherwise possess.
+Under Tennessee law, drivers are considered to be under the influence if the substance impairs their ability to safely operate a motor vehicle by depriving them of the clearness of mind and control that they would otherwise possess.
+(Tenn.
+Code § 55-10-401 (2026).)

 The range of penalties for drivers convicted of a DUI is set by statute and varies based primarily on how many prior DUI convictions the driver has.
-DUI convictions that occurred in the last ten years are counted as priors.
+DUI convictions that occurred in the last 10 years are counted as priors.
+(Tenn.
+Code § 55-10-405 (2026).)

 Jail Time and Fines for Misdemeanor Tennessee DUI Convictions